maciejodziemczyk/news-headers-classification/README.md

  - the data were collected at the ebola outbreak time and Miley Cyrus was very popular then.
 Kim Kardashian, Kanye West and Jay Z was very popular too.
 Samsung, Microsoft, Google, Apple and Facebooks are company names mentioned very often in news headers.
 Business was around USA, China, Russia and Iraq.
  - Glove embeddings can be used for this type of task paired with 1D CNN and 1D max pooling.

 In this project I learnt a lot about Natural Language Processing, especially cleaning and feature engineering.
-I gained more experience with neural networks amd Python too.
+I gained more experience with neural networks and Python too.
 I really enjoy this type of projects.
 NLP is fascinating.

 ## Repository description
  - News_classification.ipynb - Jupyter Notebook with whole analysis (Python)